Forecasting Workload in Cloud Computing: Towards Uncertainty-Aware Predictions and Transfer Learning: Introduction

 The remainder of the paper is structured as follows.
-Section \ref{sec:RelatedWork} introduces related work.
-We describe the baseline and the proposed models in Section \ref{sec:predmodels}.
-Section \ref{sec:TrainingStrat} presents the training scenarios that are compared in this paper.
-Section \ref{sec:experiments} describes the experiments' methodology and discusses the proposed methods' results based on real-world load traces data.
-Section \ref{sec:conclusion} concludes the paper and discusses the future works.
+Section \ref{sec:RelatedWork} survey the related work.
+We describe the proposed forecasting models and the baseline in Section \ref{sec:predmodels}, and Section \ref{sec:experiments} presents the experimental framework.
+Section \ref{sec:results} reports the results of the experiments, and Section \ref{sec:conclusion} outlines the conclusions and future works.